 During the second quarter of 2023, we initiated enrollment of a Phase 2 clinical trial of bemnifosbuvir in combination with ruzasvir in treatment-naïve, HCV-infected patients either without cirrhosis or with compensated cirrhosis.
 This study is designed to evaluate the safety and efficacy of eight weeks of treatment with the pan-genotypic combination consisting of once daily bemnifosbuvir 550 mg and ruzasvir 180 mg.
 Approximately 280 HCV-infected, treatment-naïve patients across all genotypes, including a lead-in cohort of approximately 60 patients are expected to be enrolled in this Phase 2 clinical trial.
+Enrollment of the 60 patient lead-in cohort has been completed and an initial readout of preliminary data from this cohort is currently expected in Q1 2024.
 The primary endpoints of the study are safety and sustained virologic response ("SVR") at Week 12 post-treatment.
 Other virologic endpoints include virologic failure, SVR at Week 24 post-treatment and resistance.